halimjr11/halimjr11/README.md

 I enjoy the process of building applications that are not only efficient and maintainable, but also have a clean architecture and provide a smooth and intuitive user experience.

 💡 **Filosofi saya:**
-> “Clean architecture is not just a pattern — it’s a habit of thinking clearly.”
+> “Clean architecture isn’t just a pattern, it’s a way of thinking clearly.”

-> “Build with empathy — every pixel, every line of code, should serve the user.”
+> “Code with empathy — every detail should make life easier for the user.”

 ---